TeeAaTeeUu/JSONway/docs/get.md

 ## `.` Nested object paths

-At its simplest when no escaping is needed, properties only need to be separated by `.` full stop:
+At its simplest when no escaping is needed, properties only need to be separated by `.` period:

 ```js
 aa.bb.cc